jessicarose00/100-days-of-code/log.md

 **Progress**:
 - Installed Git
-- onfigured my terminal and code editor
+- Configured my terminal and code editor
 - Practiced creating and navigating around directories in the terminal
 - Created my first repository from scratch